 The Tallinn hen nightlife has a reputation for hedonism that's not entirely unfounded.
-In the Estonian capital there are a multitude of watering holes for thirsty hens, covering every sort of bar you could possibly need, with vodka and champagne bars, live music venues, pubs, and expat hangouts where you can find all the G&Ts and pints you need… you'll even find a bar dedicated solely to Depache Mode if, for some explicable reason the bride-to-be just can't get enough of 80s electronic boybands.
+In the Estonian capital, there's a multitude of watering holes for thirsty hens, covering every sort of bar you could possibly need, with vodka and champagne bars, live music venues, pubs, and expat hangouts where you can find all the G&Ts and pints you need… you'll even find a bar dedicated solely to Depeche Mode if, for some explicable reason the bride-to-be just can't get enough of 80s electronic boybands.
 The main bar area in Tallinn is often referred to as the Bermuda Triangle (when you wake up all your friends will have disappeared, along with your memory?), and is between the streets of Suur-Karja and Vaike-Karji.
 It's here you'll find the majority of the great nightlife with a superb range of bars, pubs and clubs and an electric party atmosphere.
-There are often themed club nights here as well as great value drinks, perfect for getting your celebrations off to a good start!
+There are often themed club nights here as well as great value drinks, perfect for getting your celebrations off to a good start.

-The club scene in Tallinn is great, but wait, no, that's not right.
+The club scene in Tallinn is great but wait, no, that's not right.
 The club scene in Tallinn is fantastic, but even the hardest of partiers will admit that it takes more than a nightclub to make an equally fantastic hen do.
 A hen weekend is all about celebrating the bride and creating some lasting memories for her as a single woman, but there's not much chance of her leaving with some particularly special memories if she never gets out of the bar.
 With that in mind, here are GoHen's top three picks for a Tallinn hen night: